A Travel Photography Tips & Tricks Series Post

-Canon India had provided me an EOS 5D SR body and an EF11-24mm f/4L USM lens for review during my Moscow visit.
+Canon India had provided me with an EOS 5D SR body and an EF11-24mm f/4L USM lens for review during my Moscow visit.
 This combination added tremendous firepower to my arsenal.
 Before we see how, let’s take a look at some of the truly useful features/specifications of this camera body and lens (In case you find any of this too technical, please leave a comment and I’ll be happy to resolve the tech-query for you).

 Canon EOS 5D SR: